50% off Premium Yearly

 iShares S&P/TSX Cap.
 Utilities is a Canadian stock, trading under the symbol XUT.TO (previously XUT-T on Stockchase) on the Toronto Stock Exchange (XUT-CT).
 It is usually referred to as TSX:XUT or XUT.TO

-In the last year, 3 stock analysts published opinions about XUT.TO (previously XUT-T on Stockchase).
-2 analysts recommended to BUY the stock.
-1 analyst recommended to SELL the stock.
-The latest stock analyst recommendation is DON'T BUY.
+In the last year, 3 stock analysts issued a Buy, Sell, or Hold rating on XUT.TO (previously XUT-T on Stockchase).
+2 analysts recommended to BUY and 1 analyst recommended to SELL the stock.
+The latest stock analyst rating is DON'T BUY.
 Read the latest stock experts' ratings for iShares S&P/TSX Cap.
 Utilities.

 iShares S&P/TSX Cap.
 Utilities was recommended as a Top Pick by Jon Vialoux on 2013-03-18.
 Read the latest stock experts ratings for iShares S&P/TSX Cap.
 Utilities.

-3 stock analysts on Stockchase covered iShares S&P/TSX Cap.
-Utilities in the last year.
-It is a trending stock that is worth watching.
+iShares S&P/TSX Cap.
+Utilities is followed by 47 investors on Stockchase and is a trending stock that is worth watching.

 Equal-weight vs. market-cap weight, that's the difference.
 Both are defensive, pay good dividends and have had good runs.
 He would trim utilities and get more into software tech.
 He wouldn't enter this now.
 Doesn't see another run ahead.